HEALTH CONSULTANTS LLC

 The Recovery Environment

-Recovery is rarely dependent upon a single nutrient, supplement, or intervention.
+Recovery is rarely dependent upon a single supplement, nutrient, or intervention.

 Recovery occurs within an environment.